"Love

 teachings about loving and helping each other.

-"spiritualizing" verses about helping the needy criticized others for
+about helping the needy criticized others for "spiritualizing" descriptions of

-Since my wife claims Im an intellectual, you might expect me,
+Since my wife claims Im an intellectual, you might expect me to

 But I cant.
-Ive seen friends healed of throat cancer; of
+Ive seen friends healed of cancer; breast

-A head injury caused the right half of a friends brain to
+A head injury caused half of a good friends brain to atrophy.

-healed that began while simply sitting in a church service!
+healing that began in a church song service!

 Friends in Gainesville, Georgia showed us "before" and

-"after" pictures of one of their foster babies.
-Hed been born blind, with
+"after" pictures of one of their foster babies whod been born blind, with

-no optic nerves, and only half of his brain formed.
+no optic nerves, and with only half of his brain.
 In the first snap, his face was blank,

 mask-like.
 The second captured him radiantly normal a genuine Kodak moment!

-Hed been fully healed after a years persistent prayer at their small country
+Hed been fully healed after consistent prayer at their small country church.
+Tests

-Can healing be humorous?
-One of my Orlando co-workers had been a
+Can healings be humorous?
+One of my Orlando co-workers told me

 looked at him and raised her eyebrows.
-He scoffed too strongly.
+He scoffed but too strongly!
 She elbowed him

-sharply in his ribs and exclaimed loudly "For heavens sakes, Don, get up
+sharply in the ribs and exclaimed loudly "For heavens sakes, Don, get up

 there!"

-couldnt.
-But now several thousand pairs of eyes were locked squarely on him.
-The
+healing.
+But now several thousand pairs of eyes were locked directly on him.
+The minister

-minister asked "Young man, are you ready to receive your healing?"
-Wondering how
+asked "Young man, are you ready to receive your healing?"
+Wondering how to get

-But Don still wouldnt admit God was real or could have healed
+But his pride wouldnt admit God might have healed him!
+He decided

 God.
 When I knew him he was a radiant Christian.

 Has everyone Ive known been healed?
-No. Yet Ive seen and
+No. I wish they had.
+Yet

 In the same way, if Id never seen first-hand the importance of